 Global Reporting Initiative™

-Horizon Utilities has consistently expanded the scope of its self-declared GRI Application Level since 2008.
-Horizon completed its first self-declared filing at the “B” level in 2008, expanding to a "B+" in 2009.
+Alectra Utilities has consistently expanded the scope of its self-declared GRI Application Level since 2008.
+Alectra completed its first self-declared filing at the “B” level in 2008, expanding to a "B+" in 2009.
 The "+" is a recognition that external assurance was sought and achieved over selected indicators and the Application Level.